jeffcomputerpowerplus/kiwirecruit/README.md

 INSTALLATION INSTRUCTIONS

-1. Clone or download this repository to your computer, and then unzip the folder.
+1. Download the zip file to your computer, and then extract the folder.

 2. Open a command line and cd.. to the root directory of the app.